San Ramon Orthodontist

-At our Make a Smile Orthodontics and Dental office in San Ramon, CA, your child’s smile is in great hands!
-Thanks for choosing us!
-Our friendly and knowledgeable team work with both children and parent patients to ensure a GREAT orthodontic service.
-We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized, friendly service and state of the art orthodontic facility and treatment plans.
-Pediatric and orthodontic services are the main focus for our patients.
-We offer both interceptive and preventive pediatric orthodontics, tailoring patient treatments to suit your individual growing child’s needs.
+At our Make a Smile orthodontist office, your child’s smile is in great hands!
+Our friendly and knowledgeable staff work with both children and parents to ensure that you receive great orthodontic services.
+Our staff is dedicated to the correction of dental irregularities through the use of our state of the art dental facility and treatment plans.
+We offer preventive treatments to patients, tailoring each one to suit your individual growing child’s needs.

-Many adults never received orthodontic care as a child.
-Other patients have seen their previously straight teeth relapse over time.
-Whatever the reason, orthodontic treatment can be successful at any age.
-One out of every five patients in orthodontic care is over the age of 21.
-The advancements of orthodontic treatment has given orthodontists new dental techniques and appliances that allow for a quicker, more comfortable treatment plan for adolescent and adult patients.
-Adult patients are excited about the clear aligners and clear brackets.
-These alternatives to braces give patients the opportunity to choose which orthodontic option will fit their lifestyle best.
+Many adults never received treatment from an orthodontist as a child while others have seen their previously straight teeth relapse over time.
+Whatever the reason, treatment from an orthodontist can be successful at any age.
+One out of every five patients who receive treatment from an orthodontist is over the age of 21.
+The advancements of treatment has given orthodontists new techniques and appliances that allow for a quicker, more comfortable treatment plans for adolescents and adults.
+These alternatives give patients the opportunity to choose which treatment option will fit their lifestyle best.

-The Parent’s and Children Together patient program is unique to Make a Smile Orthodontics in San Ramon, CA. This program allows parents to become directly involved by undergoing their own orthodontic procedures right beside their child, becoming their treatment partner.
-Our San Ramon Orthodontics office aims to provide great orthodontic services and pediatric dentistry services to all patients in the Bay Area.
+The Parents and Children Together program is unique to the Make a Smile dentistry.
+This program allows parents to become directly involved by undergoing their own dental procedures right beside their child, becoming their treatment partner/patient.

-The first orthodontics consultation at our San Ramon, CA office will be used to determine the best course of treatment using a clinical examination; this may include x-rays.
-We encourage you to get to know our highly trained orthodontist team by asking questions and letting them know any of your concerns, which will also help them come up with the best orthodontic treatment plan.
+The first patient consultation will be used to determine the best course of treatment using a clinical examination which may include x-rays.
+We encourage the patient to take this time to get to know our highly trained orthodontist by asking questions and letting them know any of your concerns, which will also help them come up with the best treatment plan.

-Orthodontists are highly-trained dentists who have been certified to diagnose, prevent and treat dental and facial irregularities.
-Only 6% of dentists have continued through the orthodontic graduate program from an accredited American Dental Association school.
+Orthodontists are highly-trained dentists who have been certified to diagnose, prevent, and treat dental and facial irregularities.
+Only 6% of dentists have continued through the orthodontist graduate program from an accredited American Dental Association school.